 Grand Haven is a somewhat small city located in the state of Michigan.
 With a population of 11,062 people and seven constituent neighborhoods, Grand Haven is the 109th largest community in Michigan.
-Much of the housing stock in Grand Haven was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Grand Haven has more people living here who work in computers and math than 95% of the places in the US.